dschkn/netzwerk-patch_maxmsp/README.md

 ## Credits and use

-Initial development: Dmitrii Shchukin.
+Initial idea: Dmitrii Shchukin

-Developed in collaboration with Lukas Döhler and the NetSound Collective LaptopEnsemble.
+Developed in collaboration with Lukas Döhler, Sascha Etezazi and the NetSound Collective LaptopEnsemble.

 This patch is shared freely for artistic and educational use.
 You may use, adapt, and perform with it.
 Attribution is appreciated, and comments, fixes, and practical improvements are welcome.